mscalindt/shell-glossary/README.md

 ### Overview

-A collection of reusable pure POSIX.1-2017 `sh` functions to make shell option parsing a breeze.
+A collection of reusable pure and very portable `sh` functions to make shell option parsing a breeze.

 ### Functions List: